ccudsp520/CCUHR-Dataset/README.md

 ```
 Explanation

-The CSV file contains all videos in the dataset along with their respective ground truth HR values.
+The CSV file contains specific videos in the dataset along with their respective ground truth HR values.
 You can iterate through the CSV file and use `video_realsense_file.py` to read each video for model evaluation.

 ## Data Collection